 Rehabilitation will be undertaken in accordance with the Rehabilitation Management Plan approved by the Manager.

-The Permit holder will not remove or minimise in any way the car park, walking paths and Martha Mine Pit Rim Walkway in any way, unless approved by the Manager in writing.
+The Permit holder will not remove or minimise in any way the car park, walking paths and Martha Mine Pit Rim Walkway , unless approved by the Manager in writing.

 The open pit will constitute a lake and rehabilitation will accommodate the creation of the lake and/or recreational and/or scenic value of the lake.